gmilby/slingpic/readme.txt

 = 2.0 =

- - SlingPic js script has been completely rewritten
+ - Slingpic js script has been completely rewritten
  - New services added
  - New Style for share widget
- - All required scripts and styles moved to SlingPic CDN
+ - All required scripts and styles moved to Slingpic CDN
  - Scripts loaded in footer to speed up page load

 = 1.01 =